 Nearby you can take advantage of the rich Berkshire culture.
-Jacob's Pillow is world renowned festival of dance.
+Jacob's Pillow is world renowned for its festival of dance.
 During the season, a major evening performance caps a variety of lectures, recitals, children's programs and exhibits throughout the day.
 The Chester Theatre Company is a professional theatre company that has earned a reputation for producing the best in contemporary theatre.
-In less than an hour's drive, you can also enjoy Tanglewood, The Normal Rockwell Museum, Barrington Stage Company, Shakespeare & Co., and more!
+In less than an hour's drive, you can also enjoy Tanglewood, The Norman Rockwell Museum, Barrington Stage Company, Shakespeare & Co., Williamstown Theater Festival and more!

 If you want to catch a movie, go out for a great dinner, or hit the mall, the small, bustling cities of Westfield or Lee are both less than 20 minutes from Huntington.
 Larger cities less than an hour away include Springfield and Northampton, and in one to three hours you can be in Hartford, CT, Boston, MA or New York City!